gmnevton/XSD2XMLParser/README.md

       v.13 - 2017.10.18 - GM - added extended attribute 'default' to TXSD2XMLParser.IsBuiltinAttr
       v.14 - 2018.11.23 - GM - added detection for > Circular Type Reference < to TXSD2XMLParser.ParseTypeReference, ParseSimpleType, ParseComplexType
       v.15 - 2018.12.19 - GM - fix, skip comments from xml schema
+      v.16 - 2019.01.17 - GM - do not skip 'annotation' for element nodes, just resolve them if xsdParseAnnotations is in Options; replace ChildNodes.First by FirstChild